remarkjs/remark-git-contributors/readme.md

 ### Injection

-Injecting a contributors section is opt-in: if a `## Contributors` heading is not found in the markdown (case- and level-insensitive), the plugin is a noop.
-It differs from `remark-contributors` in this regard.
+Injecting a contributors section is opt-in: if a `Contributors` heading is not found in the markdown (case- and level-insensitive), the plugin is a noop, unless [`appendIfMissing`](#api) is set.

 If the git repository has many contributors, it is recommended to have them listed in a `CONTRIBUTORS.md` rather than `README.md`.
-To achieve this, add a `## Contributors` heading to a `CONTRIBUTORS.md` but not to `README.md`, prior to running `remark`.
+To achieve this, add a `Contributors` heading to a `CONTRIBUTORS.md` but not to `README.md`, prior to running `remark`.
 This way you can use the same pipeline (possibly with other plugins) on both files, only injecting contributors into one:

     remark --use remark-git-contributors README.md CONTRIBUTORS.md -o